Cook, traveller, father, husband, filmmaker, urban farmer, custodian…

 and not particularly in that order.

 I cook.
 I make television.
 I love the outdoors.
 I’m earning my green fingers and the open road is where I find my sanity.

-I was born in Durban, South Africa, grew up in Cape Town and have been burning my fingers on the open fire for longer than I can remember.
+I was born in Durban, South Africa, grew up in Cape Town and have been burning my fingers on the open fire in the great outdoors of Southern Africa for longer than I can remember.

-Currently I’m sowing seeds for an NPO I started called Neighbourhood Farm (if you want to change the world and how we live in Urban Environments – drop me a mail).
-I’m busy filming a documentary on Leopards in the Cape Fold Mountains (truth is I’ve been filming for two years – and imagine another 2 or so to go as I raise cash to film) and I’m about to start filming a throwback to my early days of cooking called Hooked and Cooked.
+Currently, I’m sowing seeds for an NPO I founded called Neighbourhood Farm (if you want to change the world and how we live in Urban Environments – drop me an email).
+I’m busy filming a documentary on Leopards in the Cape Fold Mountains (the truth is I’ve been filming for two years – and imagine another 2 or so to go as I raise cash to film) and I’m about to start filming a throwback to my early days of cooking called Hooked and Cooked.